-One of the questions I’m often asked—right after “What’s that bird?” and “Why are you always staring at trees?”—is what food to use in backyard bird feeders.
+One of the questions I am asked most often–right after “What’s that bird?”—is what food to use in backyard bird feeders that will attract more birds.

-But if you want to attract beautiful, vibrant songbirds like Painted Buntings, Indigo Buntings, and Carolina Wrens—and avoid turning your yard into a junk-food buffet for the local raccoon gang—you need to be a little more strategic.
+But if you want to attract beautiful, vibrant songbirds like Painted Buntings, Indigo Buntings, and Carolina Wrens—as well as the usual beautiful yard birds found in Texas, such as Blue Jays, Northern Cardinals, Chickadees, Titmice, and various Finches—you need to be a little more strategic.

 Let’s break it down.